swetakum/jekyll-now/_posts/2017-12-2-Phylogenomics.md

 **Find**: A tree topology and labeling for each internal node that minimizes the overall cost (over all trees and internal states)

+#### Parsimony
+Parsimony approach to phylogenetic tree construction is to find a tree, that has least mutations.